Restorative Justice Practices

 Cultivate Community

-Restorative Justice Circles are a structured and intentional space where individuals come together for interconnectedness.
-At the heart of Restorative Justice Circles lies the principle of building connection through authentic, interactions.
+Restorative Justice Circles are structured and intentional spaces where individuals come together for interconnectedness.
+At the heart of Restorative Justice Circles lies the principle of building connection through authentic interactions.

 -